 So yes, there is a practical way to pull off a physical transformation – even if you're short on time.
-Being committed and organized are essential, and I deal with that throughout this Site.
+Being committed and organized is essential, and I deal with that throughout this Site.
 But you also need a doable program that'll help you become a better version of yourself without the need for hours of exercise and a boring restrictive diet.

 Since my initial transformation back in 2002, I've used the Sensible Fitness Program as the basis for all my training.
-It's how I stay in top shape while living a busy and engaging life.
+It's how I stay in optimal shape while living a busy and engaging life.

 An important note before diving in, especially if you're new to fitness: It's wise not to simply follow another person's program – and hope for the exact same results they obtained.